 Yes music showcases help artists to grow and shine in front of professionals.
-Some artists, after a performance at a showcases, were offered a deal with a big label or were offered to participate to some well established festivals.
+Some artists, after a performance at a showcase, were offered a deal with a big label or were offered to participate to some well established festivals.

-There are a lot of success stories but don’t take them for granted.

-There are some tremendous work that need to be done in order to be effective and be noticed.
+There are a lot of success stories but don’t take them necessarily for granted.
+Some tremendous work need to be done in order to be effective and be noticed.

-Who are participating to those music conferences:
+Who are participating to music conferences:

-Why you should take part in those events ?
+Why, as a band/artist you should take part in those events ?

 There are multiple and various reasons such as: research of labels, need the help of a booker to find you gigs in a specific territory, you want to participate to some festivals, you want the help of a pr agency for your next release and boost your media visibility in a specific territory…As you can see, it really depends of the situation of the band and their needs.

 Question of timing – Right for your band or not ?